-Figure 4: The binary diffractive lens with discrete phase levels.
+Fig. 4.
+Binary diffractive lens with discrete phase levels.

-Figure 5 shows the difference in FFT PSF cross-sectional curves between the refractive, diffractive, and the designed four-step binary germanium lens.
+Fig. 5 shows the differences in the fast Fourier transform (FFT) PSF cross-sectional curves among the refractive, diffractive, and designed four-level binary germanium lens.

 (c)

-Figure 5: FFT PSF cross section of (a) refractive lens, (b) diffractive lens, and (c) designed binary lens.
+Fig. 5.
+FFT PSF cross sections of (a) refractive, (b) diffractive, and (c) designed binary lenses.

-Effect of Discrete Levels Width Error on the Diffractive Optical Element Performance
+Effects of width errors of discrete levels on performance of DOE

-Imprecision in the metallic mask fabrication process can cause the width of the discrete levels to differ from the theoretical target.
-This can have an adverse effect on the optical performance.
-To understand how this effect degrades performance and thus obtain a tolerance for fabrication errors, we studied how the peak value of the PSF of the designed lens changes as a function of discrete level or zone width variation.
-The variable Δ𝑤 is introduced to specify the difference between the final and intended position of the boundaries of each binary zone (an expected error in the width of each binary zone will result due to the metallic masks fabrication accuracy 0.1 mm of the laser machine), as in Figure 6 [12]; the width of each binary zone is then changed by 2Δ𝑤 (2Δ𝑤 = 0.2 mm).
-The sign of Δ𝑤 can be positive or negative corresponding to wider and narrower zones, respectively.
-In this study, it is assumed that Δ𝑤 is equal for all zones, independent of their width.
+Imprecisions in the metallic mask fabrication process can cause the widths of the discrete levels to differ from their theoretical target values; consequently, this can have adverse effects on the optical performance.
+To understand how this effect degrades performance and to obtain the tolerances for fabrication errors, we studied the changes in the peak values of the PSFs of the designed lens as functions of the discrete levels or zone width variations.
+The variable Δ𝑤 was introduced to specify the differences between the final and intended positions of the boundaries for each binary zone (an expected error is obtained for the width of each binary zone owing to the metallic mask fabrication accuracy of 0.1 mm of the laser machine), as shown in Fig. 6 [12]; the width of each binary zone was then changed by 2Δ𝑤 (2Δ𝑤 = 0.2 mm). Δ𝑤 can be either positive or negative, corresponding to wider or narrower zones, respectively.
+In this study, it was assumed that Δ𝑤 was equal for all zones and independent of their widths.

-The theoretical germanium The theoretical germanium
+Theoretical germanium Theoretical germanium

-Figure 6: Germanium layers (binary zones) and the expected error in their width.
+Fig. 6.
+Germanium layers (binary zones) and expected errors in their widths.

-Results and Discussion
+Results and discussion

-Table 6 and Figure 7 show the variation in peak value of PSF as a function of 2Δ𝑤.
-The change in 2Δ𝑤 studied was limited to 200 𝜇m (Δ𝑤 = 100 𝜇m, the metallic masks fabrication error caused by laser machine).
-The change 200 𝜇m in 2Δ𝑤 has the effect of lowering the PSF peak value (Table 6) by 5%, lowering the diffraction efficiency by 5% [15].
+Table 6 and Fig. 7 show the variations in peak values of the PSFs as functions of 2Δ𝑤.
+The observed changes in 2Δ𝑤 were limited to 200 μm (Δ𝑤 = 100 μm, i.e., metallic mask fabrication error of the laser machine).
+A change of 200 μm for 2Δ𝑤 has the effect of lowering the PSF peak value (Table 6) by 5%, thus lowering the diffraction efficiency by 5% [15].

-Figure 8 shows the FFT PSF cross section of the considered lens for the extreme error values and without error.
-It can be seen from Figure 8 that, for this particular diffractive binary lens, the axial resolution increases with increasing zone width, but this occurs at the expense of decreasing the PSF peak value.
-The metallic mask can be replaced with similar dimension masks which can be produced by threedimensional printer (rapid prototype) with accuracy of 35 𝜇m so the discrete levels width error will change from −70 𝜇m to 70 𝜇m which cause lowering in PSF peak value less than 2% then lowering in diffraction efficiency less than 2%; in this case within the 70 𝜇m change in 2Δ𝑤, the performance of the considered lens is still acceptable.
+Fig. 8 shows the FFT PSF cross section of the proposed lens for the extreme error values and without any errors.
+It can be seen from the figure that for the proposed binary diffractive lens, the axial resolution increases with increasing zone widths, but this results in decreasing PSF peak values.
+The metallic mask can be replaced with masks of similar dimensions that are produced using three-dimensional printers (rapid prototype) with an accuracy of 35 μm such that the width errors of the discrete levels change from −70 μm to 70 μm, which cause lowering in PSF peak value less than 2% then lowering in diffraction efficiency less than 2%; in this case, within the 70 μm change in 2Δ𝑤, the performance of the considered lens is still acceptable.

-Table 6: Peak value of PSF as a function of 2Δ𝑤.
+Table 6.
+Peak Values of the PSFs as Functions of 2Δ𝑤